shreygupta04/retwittered/README.md

 # retwittered
-An app that aims to replicate Twitter's main functions and design for learning puposes
+An app that aims to replicate Twitter's main functions and design for learning puposes.
+Made with guidance and instruction from @Pranav Wadhwa.